Picture of Ali, the owner of the website

 I am also an active member of the Public Speaking Club.
 I recognize that, even though I'm in a highly technical field, communication is equally important.
 This is why I dedicate myself to participating in the club's discussions and presentations.

-Additionally, I'm participating in PIBEP (Institutional Entrepreneurship and Research Scholarship Program of PUC-PR), a program that allows students to launch products and receive university funding.
-My team is building Cosmopeer, a language learning app that leverages Artificial Intelligente to adapt reading material to various proficiency levels.
+Additionally, I participated in PIBEP (Institutional Entrepreneurship and Research Scholarship Program of PUC-PR), a program that allows students to launch products and receive university funding.
+My team built Cosmopeer, a language learning app that leverages Artificial Intelligente to adapt reading material to various proficiency levels.